Nereuxofficial/duckblog/content/posts/examples-are-not-documentation/index.md

 If you made a project that you think could be useful to somebody: Share it and document your findings and difficulties and quirks you encountered, so other users may learn from your mistakes.

 ## Examples of how to use functions
-I think examples of how to use functions are really great, they show users in their IDE how to use the thing I am working with.
-Bonus Points if they show what assumptions about them are wrong.
+The Rust std library is among the best documented Rust projects.
+You commonly see examples of how to use these functions.
+These also show up in IDEs, which is a massive productivity booster.
+Bonus Points if the code examples show what assumptions about them are wrong.
 As for keeping them updated: [cargo test runs them by default](https://doc.rust-lang.org/cargo/commands/cargo-test.html#documentation-tests) and breaking these tests may remind you to update the now-outdated documentation as well.
 ![filter_map documentation of the std crate](images/filter_map_documentation.png)

 ## What can you do?